OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    All of our practices are designed to satisfy state and federal legal requirements limiting marketing contacts.
+    All of our practices are designed to satisfy state, provincial and federal legal requirements limiting marketing contacts.
 Those laws and regulations - such as the requirements governing the state and federal "Do Not Call" lists - generally permit companies to contact their own current and, in some cases, former customers, even when those customers are listed on the federal and state "Do Not Call" lists.

     ' + '